 Photo by: Heyn Photography

 For a simple sunflower bouquet, create a base of greenery and let the sunflower be the star of the show.
 Add in one or two other vibrantly-colored flowers that have a unique texture to create dimension.
 If you are drawn towards deep fuschias, this bouquet is perfect for you.

-- Dahlia – Dahlias are a summer flower that grow in a rainbow of colors.
+- Dahlia – The dahlia is a summer flower that grows in a rainbow of colors.
 The blooms vary in size from two inches to ten inches.
 These medium-sized fuchsia dahlias are the perfect contrast for a bold sunflower.